4 Billboard Analysis

 1. Add this data takeaway after the code chunk above.

-Data Takeaway: The song "Heat Wave" by Glass Animals has appeared 91 times on the Billboard Hot 100 chart, more than any other song through 2023.
-The Weeknd's "Blinding Lights" has the next most appearances with 90.
+Data Takeaway: The song "Heat Waves" by Glass Animals has appeared 91 times on the Billboard Hot 100 chart, more than any other song through July 27, 2024.
+"Blinding Lights" by The Weeknd is second with 90 appearances.

 I’m providing these takeaways in this chapter as examples.
 You’ll be asked to write your own in future projects.